OscarLigthart/Snake-RL/README.md

 # Snake-RL
 A self-learning pygame implementation of Snake using Reinforcement Learning.

+Below you can find an example of an episode performed by a trained agent.

 <img src="/docs/example.gif" alt="Episode of a trained agent"/>

 It consists of two major components: